phalcon/documentation/docs/encryption-security-jwt.md

 ```php
 public function validateExpiration(int $timestamp): Validator
 ```
 Validates the expiration time.
-If the `exp` value stored in the token is greater than now, a [Phalcon\Encryption\Security\JWT\Exceptions\ValidatorException][security-jwt-exceptions-validatorexception] will be thrown.
+If the `exp` value stored in the token is less than now, a [Phalcon\Encryption\Security\JWT\Exceptions\ValidatorException][security-jwt-exceptions-validatorexception] will be thrown.

 ```php
 public function validateId(string $id): Validator